Implementing Dynamic User Routing

 Service Roles

-Separate service roles were then created for each zone, and the corresponding zone value is configured under advanced properties of each service role:
+Navigate to System --> Deployment, where distinct service roles exist for each zone, and the corresponding zone value is configured under advanced properties of each service role:

 Data Separation

-A multi-zone data source is then used to map zones to individual data sources, each of which are PostgreSQL JDBC data sources in the example setup:
+Navigate to Facilities --> Data Sources, where a multi-zone data source is used to map zones to individual PostgreSQL JDBC data sources:

 Enabling Wrapped Tokens

-and note that the system is configured to use wrapped tokens:
+Navigate to Profiles --> Token Service --> Token Issuers, to see that the system is configured to use wrapped opaque tokens:

 Configuring the Zone Claim

-A zone claim is configured to be issued in wrapped tokens, and the example setup issues it within the openid
+Navigate to Profiles --> Token Service --> Scopes --> Claims Mappers, where a zone claim is configured to be issued in wrapped tokens.
+In the example deployment, this is issued within the openid

 scope.
-The value of this claim is provided by the System Claims Provider
+The value of this claim is set by the System Claims Provider

-, which writes the fixed value of the service role to wrapped tokens:
+, which writes the fixed value of the service role to wrapper tokens:

 Authentication Actions